2016 Public History Internships

 Applications are accepted by mail only.
 Include the following required documents with your application; do not mail separately:

-- Two letters of reference (one must be from your current academic advisor)
+• Two professional letters of reference (one must be from an academic advisor or professor)

 Please mail all materials to: